 Before this feature was released, most of this data was completely unavailable.
 The best you could do was pull your last 25 recent text messages in your inbox in Copilot or dig through your archived list of messages and basically, try to read tea leaves.
 We’re pulling SMS up to the level that calls are already on.

 This also brings true conversion tracking from Google’s click-to-text to the forefront.
-Previously marketers had only impressions and clicks via the Google Ads (formally AdWords) interface to rely on, with no real idea of which leads actually converted into SMS conversations.
+Previously marketers had only impressions and clicks via the Google Ads (formerly AdWords) interface to rely on, with no real idea of which leads actually converted into SMS conversations.
 Now CallRail users can see those Google Paid click-to-text leads and discover trends in text messaging conversations.

 How do SMS analytics help sales and marketing professionals qualify leads?

 This feature opens up a medium of communication that from an analytics standpoint has been in the dark ages.
 What we’re moving toward is being able to apply the same type of analytics we’re using now for calls to SMS.
 Same concept, just a different medium.
 Now marketers can view which marketing sources are driving the most inbound SMS leads, and optimize those sources to drive more texts.
 Our customers are also now able to see not only which customers are texting, but when and how often.

 There is a segment of the population whose preferred method of communication is text messaging and we want to help our customers reach those potential customers.